 Suzie smiled.
 “It was Vernon’s idea.
 He thought I’d enjoy the fresh air and exercise.
 He was right.
 How are you?”

 “I’m OK, I’m still with Judy.”

-Suzie gave me her card as Judy emerged from the church.
-Whether she recognised Suzie or not, I couldn’t say, but she marched past us to her car.
+Suzie gave me her card, just as Judy emerged from the church.
+Whether Judy recognised Suzie or not, I couldn’t say, but she marched past us to her car.
 “Come on, Michael.
 I’ve got work to do.”

-Suzie raised her eyebrows, winked, then turned towards a nearby tree.
+Suzie raised her eyebrows, winked, and then turned towards a nearby tree.

 She looked older, I thought, and quite thin too.
 And maybe that’s why I’d given her a call a couple of weeks later.
-She told me she was happy with Vernon and her new life, but, “Yes, let’s keep in touch,” and she’d kept her word.
-We kept in touch as she got pregnant and had a child, a boy named Raymond, and as Judy moved onto Robert, another estate agent.
-Meanwhile I met Celine, a lady with green eyes, a sweet smile and a great sense of humour.
+Suzie told me she was happy with Vernon and her new life, but, “Yes, let’s keep in touch,” and she’d kept her word.
+We kept in touch as she got pregnant and had a child, a boy named Raymond, and as Judy had moved on to Robert, another estate agent.
+Meanwhile, I met Celine, a lady with green eyes, a sweet smile and a great sense of humour.
 Someone who made me feel good, just to stand in her presence.

 Then, a month ago, Celine had gone back to France to spend time with her parents.
 Today I’d received a postcard.
 I turned it over in my hands.
 It showed a statue of a lion on a plinth amongst beds of red and golden flowers, taken at a notable country house in her parent’s district, apparently.
-I re-read the flowing blue ink for the ninety ninth time.
+I re-read the flowing blue ink for the ninety-ninth time.
 ‘Mike, I love you, but I want to stay in France.
 Please think about coming to live with me here.’
-She’d signed her name followed by a line of x’s.
-I looked at Suzie’s text once more, then, suddenly feeling excitement, called Celine’s number.
+She’d signed her name, followed by a line of x’s.
+I looked at Suzie’s text once more and then, suddenly feeling excitement, I called Celine’s number.